11 Common Hydrangea Pests: How to Prevent and Treat Them

 Hydrangeas do best in well-draining soils that are rich in compost.
 This is also an environment where the rose chafer doesn’t thrive.
 The grubs found in the soil may damage the roots, whereas the beetles will leave your leaves looking similar to the way a Japanese beetle does.

 If you use topsoil in your garden, you may want to reconsider, or thin it out.
 Rose chafers lay eggs in topsoil, so this is your best method of prevention.
-They are also likelier to attack sun friendly hydrangea varieties, since they prefer sunnier spots to lay their eggs.
+They are also likelier to attack sun-friendly hydrangea varieties, since they prefer sunnier spots to lay their eggs.

 Scale

-it is very difficult to prevent the appearance of scales, but they can be removed by hand or using pesticides.
+It is very difficult to prevent the appearance of scales, but they can be removed by hand or using pesticides.

 Slugs